 Actions on the doshas: Balances Vata and Pitta and increases Kapha.
 But old rice does not increase Kapha.

-“Old rice” (one year maturity after harvest) versus new rice (Freshly harvested rice)
+“Old” (one year maturity after harvest) versus new (Freshly harvested)

-Freshly harvested rice is hard to digest, whereas 1-year-old rice is “lighter” and two-year old rice is even more “excellent in quality”.
-Also Ayurveda texts explain that old rice is wholesome in diabetes and obesity.
-Ayurveda recommends storage of rice in moist free airtight containers.
+Freshly harvested is hard to digest, whereas 1-year-old is “lighter” and two-year old is even more “excellent in quality”.
+Also Ayurveda texts explain that old is wholesome in diabetes and obesity.
+Ayurveda recommends storage in moist free airtight containers.

-With respect to the preparation of rice, the Ayurvedic texts explain that dry roasting (i.e. drying over heat) certain varieties of rice can make them “light” to digest and hence beneficial when the digestive fire is low.
-In addition, there are references to the digestive benefits of soaking rice prior to cooking it.
-Soaking the rice for at least 1 hour prior to cooking them will make it lighter for digestion.
+With respect to the preparation, the Ayurvedic texts explain that dry roasting (i.e. drying over heat) certain varieties can make them “light” to digest and hence beneficial when the digestive fire is low.
+In addition, there are references to the digestive benefits of soaking it prior to cooking it.
+Soaking for at least 1 hour prior to cooking them will make it lighter for digestion.

-• From Ayurvedic point of view, rice provides the basis of wide range of healing gruels.
+• From Ayurvedic point of view, it provides the basis of wide range of healing gruels.
 Rice was prepared as a thin stew with specific spices to treat different illnesses.

 • Kichri made of old rice and mung is beneficial to a person suffering from fever or stomach disorder.